One Day at HorrorLand

-One Day at HorrorLand was originally published in February 1994 and is the sixteenth children's horror novel in R. L. Stine's Goosebumps series.
+One Day at HorrorLand is the sixteenth children's horror novel in R. L. Stine's Goosebumps series, and was originally published in February 1994.
 It was adapted into a two-part episode for the television series, which was later released on VHS and DVD.
 A comic adaptation of the book was included in the graphic novel compilation Terror Trips, part of the Goosebumps Graphix series.
 There were two video games, an audiobook, and an adult-aimed interactive show based on the book.
 A sequel in the spin-off series Goosebumps Series 2000 titled Return to HorrorLand was published in 1999.
 The HorrorLand theme park was expanded upon in the book series Goosebumps HorrorLand.
 The two-part episode was released on VHS and DVD.
 The book and episodes received positive reception.

 Plot

 The Morris family and their friend Clay become lost, accidentally finding the HorrorLand theme park.
 Shortly after parking, their car explodes, but the ticket-taker reassures them that it will be taken care of.
 The children, Lizzy, Luke and Clay, explore the theme park and get on the rides.
 After a ride in which Lizzy is locked in a casket traveling down a river, the three of them attempt to convince the Morris parents, Carl and Peggy, that they all should leave.
-The two reveal that they experienced similar problems, so they all decide to confront the Horrors.
+The two reveal that they experienced similar problems, so they all decide to confront the Horrors, the park's green-suited employees, who resemble green humans with demonic horns.

 After the Morris family and Clay discover that the gates have been locked to prevent their escape, the monsters surround them.
 In anger, Lizzy tries to remove a mask from one of the monsters, which she discovers is actually the Horror's face.
-The Horrors explain that they are monsters, but that the visitors' experiences were part of a television show.
-As an apology, the monsters say that they will lead them towards a new car, but they are led to carnivorous animals.
+The Horrors explain that they are real monsters, and the visitors' experiences were part of a television show airing worldwide on the monster-exclusive Monster Channel.
+As an apology, the monsters say that they will lead them towards a new car, but they are led to carnivorous animals, still part of the show.

 After the family survives the animals' attack, the monsters attempt to murder them.
 Lizzy then remembers signs within the park that said "No pinching".
 The visitors proceed to pinch all of the monsters, resulting in them deflating like balloons.
 The Morris family and Clay escape HorrorLand in a different car, but in a twist ending, find out that a Horror held onto the back of the vehicle until they reached their home.
-The monster offers them free passes for their next visit.
+Impressed by their escape, the monster offers them free passes for their next visit.